-&lt;sup>38 Forestry Commission England National Forest Inventory (NFI) Woodland Map spatial data, March 2017; taken from national 'Monitoring Environmental Outcomes in Protected Landscapes (MEOPL)' provided as part of national KPI figures for National Parks England
+Forestry Commission England National Forest Inventory (NFI) Woodland Map spatial data, March 2017; taken from national 'Monitoring Environmental Outcomes in Protected Landscapes (MEOPL)' provided as part of national KPI figures for National Parks England Forestry England, 2019

-Woodlands).
-The majority of other woodland is privately owned and more than half of this (about 4,000 ha) was being actively managed through Forestry Commission grants and licenses, which entails work to an agreed management plan.
+Forestry England manage 12,027 ha of the total woodland area, including 7,402 ha of Inclosures and 4,625 ha of ancient pasture woodlands (the Ancient and Ornamental Woodlands).
+The majority of other woodland is privately owned and more than half of this (about 4,000 ha) was being actively managed through Forestry Commission grants and licenses34, which entails work to an agreed management plan.
 Other woodlands may also be in active management, but in many cases there is no requirement for a license and so such work (for instance small-scale coppicing) is unrecorded.